learn-co-curriculum/rails-layouts-and-templates/README.md

 ## Layouts To The Rescue

-Luckily we don't need to copy content from one template file to the next, because layouts in Rails are enabled by default, and when you generate a new Rails app, it generates a layout for you.
+Luckily you don't need to copy content from one template file to the next, because layouts in Rails are enabled by default, and when you generate a new Rails app, it generates a layout for you.

 To find the generated layout, go and have a look in your Rails app at the following path.
 When you render a template for an action without specifying a different layout to use, Rails will use the layout found at this location.